wmo-im/wis2box-training/documentation/docs/en/practical-sessions/setting-up-wis2-downloader.md

     - set up your own "WIS2 Downloader" instance and manage the specific configurations required
     - navigate through the instance and set up a subscription
+    - remove your subscriptions and find your downloaded data

 ## Introduction